-The next Leading SAFe class in Farmington Hills will be April 3 & 4, 2019.
-The regular course fee is $1,295/student, but early enrollment, prior to March 12 is $995/student.
+The regular course fee is $995/student.
+Early enrollment, at least 2 days prior to each workshop, is $595/student.
 The SAFE Agilist exam is included in the course fee.

 For additional Leading SAFe Training – SAFe Agilist class information or to request a class date contact Michigan Technology Services.
 248-489-0408

 All are welcome to attend the course, regardless of experience.
 The following prerequisites, however, are highly recommended for those who intend to take the SA certification exam.